somaicat/MontySim/README.md

 ###### Todo:
 * Needs a fair bit of optimization, there's probably variables I don't need.
 * I doubt we need a seperate monitoring thread, should just make it the main thread here
+* Need to improve how the text formatting is done